forestgrape/coronavirus/3_medical/covid19.md

     * some bacteria
     * all viruses
 * immune disease in which the immune system overreacts to substances without need (notes on the immune system in the [Immune System chapter](../4_immunological/concepts_of_immunology.md))
+* shortage of necessary biological substances e.g. vitamins.

-Virus diseases are cause by virus infections:
+Virus diseases are caused by virus infections:

 > ##### Virus Infection
 > A *virus infects* an organism by infecting cells of the organism.
 A virus infects a cell by entering it and changing/hijacking the cells metabolism to produce virus progeny - called virions.
 More about viruses and their infections in the chapter [Introduction to Viruses](../2_biological/viruses.md#introduction-to-viruses)